Empirical Calibration of Na I D and Other Absorption Lines as Tracers of High-Redshift Neutral Outflows: Summary and discussion

 \item \textbf{Dust depletion:} Dust depletion is perhaps the most uncertain ingredient in the local calibration.
 In Milky Way measurements, the dust depletion of Na shows a large scatter of 0.5~dex \citep{Wakker2000}; while for Mg and Fe the scatter is smaller, but the dust depletion value depends strongly on the gas density, varying by more than 1~dex between different lines of sight \citep{jenkins09, decia16}.
 This also means that our assumption of a linear relation between the hydrogen and the metal column densities may not hold, if the dust depletion systematically varies with gas density and, therefore, column density.
 While the Fe depletion in our system seems consistent with the typical values found in the Milky way \citep[as already noted by][]{Srianand2008}, the low observed column density of Mg could be explained by a stronger depletion of Mg onto dust grains.
 This implies dust-to-metal ratios exceeding those observed in the Milky Way or Large Magellanic Cloud \citep{romanduval21} and in local galaxies \citep{devis19}. \end{itemize}

-It is thus plausible that the difference between the local calibration and our high-redshift empirical calibration is mostly due to a strong Mg dust depletion due to a high dust-to-metal ratio.
+We conclude that dust depletion is the most plausible reason behind the discrepancy between the local calibration and our high-z empirical calibration.
+In particular, the fact that the two calibrations agree for Na and Fe but disagree for Mg is consistent with a strong Mg dust depletion due to a high dust-to-metal ratio.
 Interestingly, recent theoretical work supports this scenario: using the SIMBA cosmological simulation with a realistic dust model, \citet{lorenzon25} find that about 20\% of $z\sim1-2$ quiescent galaxies experiencing strong AGN-driven feedback exhibit elevated dust-to-metal ratios compared to local analogues.
 Such systems may act as reservoirs of large grains that are expelled to CGM distances, where their large size ensures prolonged survival \citep{hirashita24, richie24}.
 Therefore, strong Mg depletion may naturally result from accretion onto preexisting grains in dense and relatively cool gas.
 The complexity of the physical processes at play suggests that the conditions of high-redshift outflows differ from those in the local universe.

 The most important caveat in our work is that the empirical calibrations have been derived for a single line of sight in only one system.
 By considering the discrepancy with the local calibrations, and the range of possible values for dust depletion and the other relevant physical properties, we can conclude that our Na~I and Fe~II calibrations provide at least the correct order of magnitude for the hydrogen column density.
 Clearly, it is crucial to extend this analysis to a wider sample of outflows in high-redshift massive galaxies, so that the robustness and precision of the calibrations can be assessed.